 Financing higher education often involves taking on debt, which can feel like a heavy burden once you start your career.
 However, graduates today have more control than ever over their financial obligations.
 For a growing number of them, the benefits of refinancing student loans are proving to be the ideal solution.

-What is Refinancing Student Loans?
+What is Refinancing (Balance Transfer of) Student Loans?

 This is typically done to get a lower interest rate, consolidate multiple loans, or alter your repayment schedule to better suit your current financial situation.
 It is an ideal option for borrowers who have improved their financial profile since their original loan was disbursed.

-Should I Refinance My Student Loans?
+Should I Transfer My Student Loans?

 Improved Financial Profile: